Thornolf/Hackerman/README.md

 # Hackerman

+## How to use it

+To use the program, type : `ruby find_password.rb`

 ## Dictionnary Attack

-To use the dictionnary attack : ruby tipiac.rb

-It will get password in the dictionnary contained in a .txt file and compare it while covnerting it in MD5 with an array containing MD5 string,
+It will get password in the dictionnary contained in a .txt file and compare it while converting it in MD5 with an array containing MD5 string,

 ## Brute Force Attack

-To use the brute force attack : ruby cracker.rb

 It will generate possible combinaison from a given string containing multiple symbol.